 At Wren's Nest we model how to give constructive feedback so that the children know what they need to do to improve and how to use this model to self-evaluate and to critique their peers work, making suitable suggestions for improvement.
+The children are encouraged to use 'Think Pink and Purple Polish' when editing their work before and after teacher feedback.
 This in turn allows all children to be confident when editing and redrafting their work.
 They are proficient at identifying areas of their writing they can improve upon and can articulate their thoughts and reasons to their peers and teachers.
 Progress walls display completed work over the course of the year so children can readily identify the improvements they are making.